NeuraiProject/Neurai/doc/depinreceivemsg.md

 The reply is encrypted for the sender and signed.
 There is no bare-hex form.
 Submissions are limited per sender and minute (`-depinratelimit`, default 20); over the limit the node answers an error without touching the message.
+The count is taken only after the signature and the sender's access have been verified, so an envelope forged in someone else's name is refused on the signature and does not spend that sender's quota.

 ## `depinlistsections`